Skip links and keyboard navigation

 How long to keep them

-Social media and Yammer records are subject to the same disposal rules as other digital records.
+Social media and Yammer public records are subject to the same disposal rules as other digital public records.

 The General Retention and Disposal Schedule has record classes covering marketing, media relations and routine communications that can be used for general posts and communications.

-Records will need to be managed, stored appropriately and preserved for their full retention period.
+Public records will need to be managed, stored appropriately and kept for their full minimum retention period.

 Resources